weixu8/ceph/doc/dev/session_authentication.rst

 The signature is checked by a routine called ``check\_message\_signature()``.
 This is also a virtual function, defined in ``auth/AuthSessionHandler.h``.
-So again there are specific versions for supported authentication protocols, such as NONE and CEPHX.
-Again, the NONE version is stored in ``auth/none/AuthNoneSessionHandler.h``, and again it simply returns 0, indicating success.
+So again there are specific versions for supported authentication protocols, such as UNKNOWN, NONE and CEPHX.
+Again, the UNKNOWN and NONE versions are stored in ``auth/unknown/AuthUnknownSessionHandler.h`` and ``auth/none/AuthNoneSessionHandler.h``, respectively, and again they simply return 0, indicating success.

 The CEPHX version of ``check\_message\_signature()`` performs a real signature check.
 This routine